lawlawson/wt-data-app/README.md

-# Assignment for a Junior Frontend Developer positon

 ## About
 I was given a written brief and asked to design and build a small program with minimal functionality that takes employee data and allows the users to search and filter data based on certain requirements.